EmilCreatePro/Space-Travel-And-Reservations---WebProject/README.md

 ###### What we are planning to achieve with this site:
+- [x] Having the source public on Github
 - [ ] Be able to make reservations to go to other planets
 - [ ] The ability to choose between 2-3 hotels on each planet
 - [ ] Having the opportunity to leave comment and feedback for trip